 Disclaimer: This article is not to be considered tax advice.
 Always consult a tax advisor before taking any action.

-Independent contractors often work from their homes.
-As this is considered a place of business, you could write off a portion of your mortgage, rent, or property taxes, security system, homeowner's land insurance- all given you have a dedicated space for business purposes.
+Independent contractors and many self-employed often work from their home offices.
+As this is considered a place of business, you could write off a portion of your mortgage interest, rent, real estate or property taxes, security system, homeowner's land insurance- all given you have a dedicated space for business purposes.

 How to calculate your home office tax deductions?